forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > The images give some impression how live in war time is, even when not at the frontline and not hit directly.

 > Hard to judge from the outside whether the factory or the mall or both were the target.
-Unclear why the attack was carried out in daytime when the claimed target was an ammunition storage according to the Russian defense ministry ([Guardian on Attack in Kremenchuk](#guardian-on-attack-in-kremenchuk)). // Usually the Russian military does detailed planning when possible.
+Unclear why the attack was carried out in daytime when the claimed target was an ammunition storage as stated by the Russian defense ministry ([Guardian on Attack in Kremenchuk](#guardian-on-attack-in-kremenchuk)). // Usually the Russian military does detailed planning when possible.
 This could indicate that the Russian military command is under pressure.

 ##### Guardian on Attack in Kremenchuk